CCP section 128.5 - Civil Sanctions for bad faith conduct or tactics

 (2) "Frivolous" means totally and completely without merit or for the sole purpose of harassing an opposing party.

-(d) In addition to any award pursuant to this section for conduct described in subdivision (a), the court may assess punitive damages against the plaintiff on a determination by the court that the plaintiff's action was an action maintained by a person convicted of a felony against the person's victim, or the victim's heirs, relatives, estate, or personal representative, for injuries arising from the acts for which the person was convicted of a felony, and that the plaintiff is guilty of fraud, oppression, or malice in maintaining the action.
+(d) In addition to any award pursuant to this section for an action or tactic described in subdivision (a), the court may assess punitive damages against the plaintiff on a determination by the court that the plaintiff's action was an action maintained by a person convicted of a felony against the person's victim, or the victim's heirs, relatives, estate, or personal representative, for injuries arising from the acts for which the person was convicted of a felony, and that the plaintiff is guilty of fraud, oppression, or malice in maintaining the action.

 (e) This section shall not apply to disclosures and discovery requests, responses, objections, and motions.

-(g) The liability imposed by this section is in addition to any other liability imposed by law for acts or omissions within the purview of this section.
+(h) The liability imposed by this section is in addition to any other liability imposed by law for acts or omissions within the purview of this section.

 Testimonials & Endorsements